 The valuation was based upon information, furnished by TRS, concerning retiree health benefits, members' census, and financial data.
 Data was checked for internal consistency but was not otherwise audited.
-Certain demographic and economic assumptions are identical to the set of demographic and economic assumptions adopted by the Board based on the 2015 Experience Study of TRS.
-Assumptions applicable only to TRS-Care have changed since the prior report, and they are disclosed in the assumptions section of this report.
+Certain demographic and economic assumptions were updated as a result of the 2017 Experience Study conducted for TRS.
+Assumptions applicable only to TRS-Care have also changed since the prior report, and they are disclosed in the assumptions section of this report.

-The following CAFR schedules were prepared by GRS and can be found in Sections E and D of this report:
+The following CAFR schedules were prepared by GRS and can be found in Sections D and E of this report:

-- 1. Actuarial Present Value of Benefits

-- 2. Schedule of Funding Progress

-- 3. Schedule of Contributions form Employer(s) and Other Contributing Entities

-- 4. Key actuarial assumptions and methods
+- 1. Key actuarial assumptions and methods

-- 5. Solvency Test

-- 6. Analysis of Financial Experience
+- 2. Analysis of Financial Experience

-- 7. Schedule of Retirants and Beneficiaries Added and Removed from Rolls
+- 3. Schedule of Retirants and Beneficiaries Added and Removed from Rolls